robrich/kubernetes-hands-on-workshop/04-A-bigger-site/start/README.md

 3. Run `docker container list --all` again to see what's left.

+4. If running Podman or Minikube or you've enabled system containers in Docker Desktop, some containers will support running Kubernetes or Docker build.
+These containers you'll want to leave.

-4. For each remaining container: `docker container rm -f ...` substituting the container name or id for `...`.
+5. For each remaining container that we created today: `docker container rm -f ...` substituting the container name or id for `...`.
 This both stops and removes the container in one command.

-5. `docker container list --all` to ensure it's empty.
+6. `docker container list --all` to ensure it's empty.